Lebanon

 Key Lecture Points

-• What is now Lebanon came under the control of the Ottoman Empire from 1516 through the end of World War One, when it became part of The French Mandate of Syria and the Lebanon.
+• What is now Lebanon came under the control of the Ottoman Empire from 1516 through the end of WWI, when it became part of The French Mandate of Syria and Lebanon.
 Lebanon became independent in 1943.

-• In the 1980s, Iran supported the founding of Lebanon’s Hezbollah, a Shia Islamist political party and military.
+• In the 1980s, in the midst of a Lebanese Civil War, Iran supported the founding of Lebanon’s Hezbollah, a Shi’a Islamist political party and military.
 Today, Hezbollah holds significant legitimate political power in the country; the group’s paramilitary wing is also considered perhaps the most competent and experienced military force in the Arab world.

-• The 1989 Taif Accord marked the first steps toward ending the war.
-By 1991, all militias except Hezbollah had been dissolved, marking the end of the formal Lebanese Civil War.
+• The 1989 Taif Accord marked the first steps toward ending the civil war.
+By 1991, all militias except Hezbollah had been dissolved, marking the formal end of the war.
 Syrian troops remained in Lebanon until the Cedar Revolution of 2005.

 • The 2008 Doha Accord created a national unity government and parliament successfully elected a Christian Maronite president.
-The accord also deepened the legitimacy of Hezbollah as a force in Lebanese politics, even while the US identified it as a primary target in the War on Terror.
+The accord also deepened the legitimacy of Hezbollah as a force in Lebanese politics, even while the US identified it as a major terrorist group.
+Hezbollah’s role in Lebanon has become an increasing focus in the aftermath of the October 2023 attack upon Israel by Hamas and Israel’s response in Gaza.
+While Hezbollah (Shi’a) and Hamas (Sunni) are separated by sect, they share an enmity for Israel.
+Hezbollah has launched a steady, low-level rocket barrage upon northern Israel that has continued into 2024.

 • What are some reasons for conflicts about identity in Lebanon?
 Are the reasons primarily historical, or primarily based on outside intervention in the country?
-How has the Syrian Civil played into different ideas about Lebanese identity?
+How did the Syrian Civil War and the new tensions in Palestine played into different ideas about Lebanese identity?

-• What are the major obstacles to the success of the new coalition government in Lebanon?
+• What are the major obstacles to forming a government in Lebanon?

 • Is Lebanon a model for other governments, where religious difference is a fundamental part of political identity?